Stephanie is a lifelong cat lover who currently shares her RV with two cats. She enjoys their independence, intelligence, and quirkiness.

 - Give her some attention when you stop, but don’t offer food or drink until you are settled in your hotel.
 Most cats travel better without food in their stomachs.

-- When you reach your destination, give kitty a chance to explore her surroundings, but make sure she knows where you’ve placed the litter box, food and water.
+- Make sure she knows where her stuff is.
+When you reach your destination, give kitty a chance to explore her surroundings, but make sure she knows where you’ve placed the litter box, food, and water.
 Put her scratching pad close by and bring in a toy or two so that she can get some play and exercise time.

 - Never leave your cat locked in the car during warm weather.
 Even when it's only mildly warm out, the sun shining in the windows can make the inside of the vehicle excessively hot and very dangerous for your cat.